How to use YAML builds

 If your code is in VSTS, then a new build is automatically created and queued.

-Manually create a YAML build definition
+Manually create a YAML build pipeline

 Choose YAML, and then click Apply.